 In some sense, this story is part of the epic

-battle fought by Russia and the West for Ukraine ’s soul since the collapse of the Soviet Union .
+battle fought by Russia Ukraine Soviet Union .
 The Russians have a vital stake in

 The train has just left Konotop, our last